NZ involved in rival trade deals

 Mr Key says he has been assured that China's economy will continue to grow, creating further opportunities for New Zealand exporters.

-Next story in Political: Shearer likely to get full support in leadership vote
+Next story in Politics: Shearer likely to get full support in leadership vote

 Copyright © 2012, Radio New Zealand